New York Biomedical Roundtable

 Perverse Financial Incentives

-Assisted suicide gives insurance companies and governments the ability to save money by pushing lethal drugs that are less expensive than treatment.
-This has happened in Oregon and California where patients were refused coverage of life-saving treatment and offered lethal drugs instead.
+Assisted suicide gives insurance companies and governments the ability to save money by prescribing lethal drugs that are less expensive than treatment.
+This has happened in Oregon and California, for example, where patients were refused coverage of life-saving treatment and offered lethal drugs instead.

 • One of the founders of the assisted suicide movement, Derek Humphry, stated “….economics , not the question of broadened liberties or increased autonomy, will drive assisted suicide to the plateau of acceptable practice.”